DID YOU KNOW THAT MOUNTAIN BIKING IS THE

 $300 — First, there is the team fee which is paid to the Cranker team

-$70 — Third, there is the per-race fee, which technically is optional since racing is optional.
-But when you enter each of the four races during the season, you pay this $70 fee (4 races = $280).
-If you qualify for State, you will pay an additional $70 for registration.
+$75 — Third, there is the per-race fee, which technically is optional since racing is optional.
+But when you enter each of the four races during the season, you pay either $75 per race or $260 total if you register for all 4 races at the beginning of the season.
+If you qualify for State, you will pay an additional $75 for registration.

 All league fees are paid online through the league's website www.coloradomtb.org.
 It’s pretty easy to navigate once you do it the first time.